junxit/us-congress-bills-117/bill.md

       - **(i)** 4 shall be representatives from the Federal Government, including the co-chairpersons of the Task Force;
       - **(ii)** 4 shall be representatives from institutions of higher education; and
       - **(iii)** 4 shall be representatives from private or nonprofit organizations.
-    - **(C)** *Appointment* Not later than 120 days after the date of enactment of this Act, the co-chairpersons of the Task Force shall appoint members to the Task Force in accordance with subparagraph (A) from among technical experts in—
+    - **(C)** *Appointment* Not later than 120 days after the date of enactment of this Act, the co-chairpersons of the Task Force shall appoint members to the Task Force in accordance with subparagraph (A)(B) from among technical experts in—
       - **(i)** artificial intelligence;
       - **(ii)** media manipulation;
       - **(iii)** digital forensics;